General Academic Policies and Regulations

 Non-Credit Admission (Auditing)

-A student may attend classes for a course without receiving credit if the student submits a Course Audit Form at the time of registration and has the permission of both the instructor of the course and the dean of the college in which the course is offered.
+A student may attend classes for a course without receiving credit if the student submits a Course Audit Form at the time of registration and has the permission of both the instructor of the course and the dean/director of the college/school in which the course is offered.
 No formal admission to the University is required for course audits.
 The Course Audit Form is available from the Office of the University Registrar.
 The fee for auditing a course is the same as that required for registration for credit, however no credit will be awarded, no records will be kept, and the student may be restricted from lab work and tests.
 A student will not be given permission to audit a course until the first day of classes.
 Students may not change from credit to audit status after the 12th class day during a long semester or after the 4th class day during the summer.
 Senior citizens (65 or over) may audit with all fees exempted except material or field trip fees on a space available basis only.
 If the student is under the age of 22, Texas A&M University-Corpus Christi will require the students to provide certified proof from a health practitioner that the student has received a Bacterial Meningitis vaccination or booster within the last five years.
 Under no circumstance may audit be converted to credit.
 No refunds are given on audits.

 Registration